Understanding Functional Freeze: When High Functioning Meets Emotional Shutdown

 Healing from functional freeze requires going within—gently reconnecting with your body, your emotions, and your inner guidance.
 This doesn’t mean pushing yourself into high-intensity activity.
 In fact, overly strenuous exercise can further tax the nervous system.
 Instead, practices like gentle movement, grounding exercises, restorative yoga, meditation, and sound therapy can help your nervous system feel safe enough to release, reconnect, and restore energy.

 If you recognize yourself in this state, remember: you are not alone, you are not failing, and it’s okay to ask for support.
-Your body is trying to protect you, and by honoring it, you can gradually emerge from the freeze, regain clarity, and reconnect with your energy and joy.
+Your body is trying to protect you, and by honouring it, you can gradually emerge from the freeze, regain clarity, and reconnect with your energy and joy.